MapmyIndia CEO calls upon Indian developers to engage with its tech platforms

 Friday May 17, 2024 , 2 min Read

-Homegrown navigation technology company MapmyIndia called upon Indian developers to use the various tools on its platform to build innovative use cases that could find applications across sectors.
+Homegrown navigation technology companycalled upon Indian developers to use the various tools on its platform to build innovative use cases that could find applications across sectors.

 “The art and science of building disruptive technology and enabling APIs," Rohan Verma, CEO of MapmyIndia said at DevSparks 2024, YourStory's flagship developer summit held in Bengaluru, “We want to enable the developers through our cutting-edge technologies.”